|

 evening, so I have all day to make my way to Hull by train (I did this in

 2009 so know it is not a problem getting the bike on those trains).
+I am going to keep the front carrier (that holds the

 big basket) on the bike (pic) as it